Fujifilm X-A3 vs Leica T

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A3 and Leica T (Typ 701) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-A3 and the T Typ 701 have been discontinued, but can regularly be found used on eBay.
+Both the X-A3 and the T Typ 701 have been discontinued, but can regularly be found used on ebay.
 The T Typ 701 was replaced by the Leica TL, while the X-A3 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X-A3 and T Typ 701 can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Leica T Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-A3 better than the Leica T or vice versa?
 The listing below highlights the relative strengths of the two models.